Metriplectic bracket for guiding-center Vlasov-Maxwell-Landau theory: Hamiltonian Guiding-center Vlasov-Maxwell Theory

 where the guiding-center electric dipole moment $\vb{\pi}_{\rm E} \equiv q\,\vb{\rho}_{\rm E}$ is defined in terms of the polarization displacement \eqref{eq:gyroradius}, and the guiding-center dipole moments are defined as

 We note that the guiding-center magnetization \eqref{eq:M_def} combines the intrinsic magnetization due to $\vb{\mu}_{\rm gc}$ with the moving-electric-dipole magnetization

 where we used the symmetric dyadic tensor \eqref{eq:P_par}.
 It was previously noted\cite{Sugama_2016,Brizard_Tronci_2016} that the guiding-center moving-electric-dipole magnetization plays a crucial role in constructing a symmetric guiding-center stress tensor, which is a requirement for the explicit proof of the guiding-center angular-momentum conservation law.
+Moreover, the definition of the guiding-center magnetization \eqref{eq:M_def}, which is derived from the entire guiding-center Lagrangian \eqref{eq:Lag_gc}, is different from the gyrokinetic magnetization, which is derived solely from the gyrocenter kinetic energy\cite{Burby_Brizard_Morrison_Qin:2015PhLA}.